 Dark Chocolate Truffle Macarons

 The reason why these macarons get so soft and fudgy, is because the filling is rather soft.
-When you allow the cookies to sit in the fridge for 24 hours, the moisture from the filling gets absorbed by the macaron shells, which produces truffle like middle and a brittle shell.
+When you allow the macarons to sit in the fridge for 24 hours, the moisture from the chocolate ganache filling gets absorbed by the macaron shells, which produces truffle like middle and a brittle shell (it does remind me of this Truffle Cake).
 I was taking these pictures in hopes that you can get a glimpse of what they’re like on the inside.

 The recipe of the macaron shell is adapted from Pierre Herme’s Book “Chocolate Desserts”, so you know you can trust the recipe.
 The chocolate ganache recipe though, is just simple ganache, but in specific proportions to make it to the consistency of a truffle candy.